As Virus Aid Talks Stalemate, Trump Scorns Help for Cities

 Democrats proposed nearly $1 trillion for the local governments, but Trump and Republicans are resisting sending the states and cities more cash.

-Instead, the GOP offers states flexibility to more broadly use an earlier $150 billion allotment that had been restricted to virus-only needs.
+Instead, the GOP offers states flexibility to use $150 billion previously allotted for the virus on other needs.
 At one point this year, Senate Majority Leader Mitch McConnell, R-Ky., said states could just declare bankruptcy.

-Governors and mayors who have been urging Congress for help, warned the failure to act would hit hard in local communities.
+Governors and mayors who have been urging Congress to help warned that inaction would hit hard.

-“If Congress fails to dedicate financial assistance to state and local governments, it will force deep cuts to the very programs workers and families need to get back on their feet,” said Tara Lee, spokeswoman for Gov. Jay Inslee, D-Wash.
+“If Congress fails to dedicate financial assistance to state and local governments, it will force deep cuts to the very programs workers and families need to get back on their feet,” said Tara Lee, spokeswoman for Washington Gov. Jay Inslee, a Democrat.

-Most states have built up reserves since the Great Recession and were meeting current revenue expectations before the pandemic stopped swaths of the economy in its tracks in March.
+Most states have built up reserves since the Great Recession, but the pandemic stopped swaths of the economy in March.

-But as the virus took hold, layoffs have begun.
+Municipal cutbacks and layoffs began.
 By June, about 1.5 million fewer people were working for governments in the U.S. compared with February, according federal data.
 More than half the government layoffs have been in education, a sector facing daunting costs as schools prepare to reopen to students.

-It’s clear that Democrats hold sway in the negotiations because Republicans are so deeply divided over the prospect of big government spending.
+It’s clear that Democrats are trying to push an advantage in the negotiations because Republicans are so deeply divided over the prospect of big government spending.

 Trump dismissed the GOP bill as “semi-irrelevant” as his team launched talks with Pelosi and Senate Democratic leader Chuck Schumer of New York.

 McConnell defended his approach as “serious,” but he was unable to bring his majority on board.
-Many Republicans started coming around to the White House’s pitch for the fallback plan of a smaller package by Friday.
+Many Republicans came around to the White House’s pitch for a smaller package by Friday.

 That’s when the $600 unemployment benefitboost as well as a federal eviction moratorium on millions of rental units expire, potentially sending households into devastating turmoil.

-Speaking at the White House, Trump signaled his interest in reaching a deal and preventing an eviction crisis.
+Speaking at the White House, Trump signaled his interest in reaching a deal and averting an eviction crisis.

+Treasury Secretary Steven Mnuchin, who is leading the negotiations, said “the president is very focused" on unemployment aid and assistance for renters.

 But the president said his GOP allies should “go back to school and learn” after they balked at $1.7 billion for FBI headquartersin the bill.
 Trump wants the FBI's central building to remain in Washington, across the street from his Trump International Hotel.
 McConnell opposed the request as unrelated to virus relief.

 But Pelosi showed no interest in going small bore on aid.
-Asked by reporter what she thinks of that approach Pelosi said, “Nothing.
+Asked what she thinks of that approach, Pelosi said: “Nothing.
 Not even ‘not much.’
 Nothing.”

-Republicans propose cutting the $600 weekly unemployment benefit bump to reduce it to $200 a week as an incentive to push people back to work.
-On the eviction freeze put in place in March, Democrats proposed extending it, but Republicans did not include it in their bill and Trump hasn't specified what he's willing to do on that.
+Republicans propose cutting the $600 weekly unemployment benefit bump to $200 a week as an incentive to push people back to work.
+On the eviction freeze put in place in March, Democrats proposed extending it, but Republicans did not include it in their bill and Trump hasn't specified what he's wants to do.

 “There’s no consensus on anything,” said Sen. John Cornyn, R-Texas.